-Elected mayor in November 2013, Russell K. (Rusty) Paul brings more than 35 years of federal, state and local public policy and public administration experience to the job.
+Elected mayor in November 2013, Russell K. (Rusty) Paul brings more than 40 years of federal, state and local public policy and public administration experience to the job.
+He is currently serving his second term.

 Mr. Paul was elected to the founding city council for Sandy Springs in November 2005 and served one term.
 He chaired the city’s charter review commission and the Sandy Springs Development Authority.

 He was confirmed unanimously by the U.S. Senate as Assistant Secretary for Congressional and Intergovernmental Relations in the first Bush Administration under Secretary Jack Kemp.
-Secretary Kemp also appointed him acting Assistant Secretary of Community Planning and Development, detailed him to the Office of Thrift Supervision to set up the Federal Housing Finance Board under the FIERRA legislation and tapped him to oversee the department’s disaster response to Hurricane Hugo and the 1989 San Francisco earthquake.
+Secretary Kemp also appointed him acting Assistant Secretary of Community Planning and Development and tapped him to oversee the department’s disaster response to Hurricane Hugo and the 1989 San Francisco earthquake.

-Besides his stints in federal government, Mr. Paul is a former Georgia State Senator and also served on the Stone Mountain City Council, the Stone Mountain’s planning and zoning commission and served two terms on the Georgia Municipal Association board of directors.
+Besides his stints in federal government, Mr. Paul is a former Georgia State Senator and also served on the Stone Mountain City Council and served three terms on the Georgia Municipal Association board of directors.

 In 1995, he was elected chairman of the Georgia Republican Party and served on the Republican National Committee, where RNC Chair Jim Nicholson appointed him to chair the State Chairman’s Advisory Committee.